Jochem-W/LeagueConvert/README.md

 Currently, all necessary features have been implemented and files created by SimpleGltf pass glTF validation.

-The following table contains the conversion times when using SharpGLTF (old) and SimpleGltf (new).
+The following table contains some conversion times when using SharpGLTF (old) and SimpleGltf (new).
 SimpleGltf yields an increase in speed of up to 5 times!

 | Mode            | Old time | New time |